Syllabus Skip to main content

 • Link to another website: to navigate the students to a website containing the syllabus.
 Enter the website URL in the text box.
 Once saved, the Link button will appear next to the website URL entered.
 This gives the option of opening the website entered and saved.
 Students will see the link when they click on the Syllabus tab in Learning Suite.

-• Do not include a syllabus: to not include a syllabus.
-This will not create any syllabus in Learning Suite and the Syllabus tab will not appear to students.
+• Do not include a syllabus: to not create a syllabus in Learning Suite and the Syllabus tab will not appear to students.

 Note: Some departments require professors to include an online syllabus.
 Check your department’s policies for more information.

 Note: Instructors can change the type of syllabus used at anytime.
 To do so, click Setup from the Syllabus navigation menu.
 Change to the desired option.
-Click Save and Continue.
+Click Save.

 • Use BYU Learning Suite Syllabus